darkyne/ssh_student_examples/README.md

 # ssh_student_examples
-Here are some very basic usage of the new ssh_student feature for INGInious.
+Here is a course witg some very basic examples of the new ssh_student feature for INGInious.